Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{erson} re-identification (ReID) aims to retrieve people appearing at different locations and moments from the over-lapped cameras.
-The deep learning-based approaches for person ReID can achieve promising performance on popular benchmarks \cite{shu2021large}, which enables the applications of person ReID in many computer vision-based applications, such as city surveillance, suspect tracking, and urban analysis.
+The deep learning-based approaches for person ReID can achieve promising performance on popular benchmarks \cite{shu2021large, zhao2020similarity}, which enables the applications of person ReID in many computer vision-based applications, such as urban analysis, suspect tracking, and city surveillance.

 The deployment of person ReID in real-life still suffers from many great challenges.
 One prevalent challenge is that the recognition accuracy of the person ReID models will decrease, with the changing of camera environments.
 This is mainly because of the domain mismatch between the training and deployment environments.
 Specifically, the person ReID models are usually pre-trained on given datasets which consist of images of a fixed set of person identities captured in specific camera environments.
 However, in the real-life person ReID deployment, thousands of newly images that are captured every moment often involve many new person identities, which are unavailable at the model training stage.
 Meanwhile, the camera environments are dynamic and ever-changing due to influences brought by many reasons, such as illumination changing and varying camera views.
-The domain gap between the training and inference environment limits the performance of person ReID in real-world deployment.
+The domain gap between the training and inference environment limits the performance of person ReID in real-world deployment \cite{pu2021lifelong} Some preliminary studies \cite{ge2020self, wei2018person} also simulated data drift by training person ReID model on Market-1501 dataset \cite{zheng2015scalable} and testing on MSMT17 dataset \cite{wei2018person}.
+These studies observed that model with 73.15\% training mAP can only achieve 4.63\% test mAP, a reduction of almost 68\% due to the domain changes.

 Another challenge for person ReID is to preserve the privacy of the person images \cite{shu2021large}.
 The person images contain sensitive private information, such as individuals' identities, locations, genders, ethnicity, and even facial features \cite{zhuang2020performance}.
 Sharing these sensitive person images for model training and data analytics is infeasible due to the potential risk of privacy leakage and the expensive communication costs for data transmission.
 Besides, many EU/UK countries have issued privacy protection regulations (e.g., GDPR \cite{EUgdpr}) to prohibit the centralization of sensitive data from in-situ devices.